-This gallery, named in honor of Notable American painter Clayton H. Staples and WSU art school director from 1930-1950, features a robust schedule of contemporary art exhibitions of emerging and established artists.
-Clayton Staples Gallery also serves as a venue for BFA and MFA graduation shows.
-The importance of this exhibition space is to serve as a creative incubator for ADCI students, Wichita State and the community.
+This gallery is named in honor of notable American painter Clayton H. Staples and WSU art school director from 1930-1950.
+Clayton Staples Gallery features a robust schedule of contemporary art exhibitions of local, regional and national artists as well as undergraduate and graduate students.
+The importance of this space is to serve as a creative incubator for ADCI students, Wichita State and the community.

 Hours: Monday-Friday 9:00am-5:00pm, closed university holidays